craftingcity/RollHighOrDie/Core RHoD/Equipment and Inventories/Armors.md

 While you are wearing this Armor, your Dexterity Ability Score is reduced by the indicated value (x).

 #### Pockets (x)
 While you are wearing this Armor, you gain the indicated number and size (x) of Inventory Slots.
-While using equipment in these
+While using Equipment stored in these Inventory Slots, you may ignore the 'UNPACK' Interaction Cost of that Equipment.

 #### Fuel (x)
+While you are Resting, you may expend the number and type (x)

 ### Specialized Tags

 # Example Armors (OLD?)